yssource/rhai/doc/src/language/fn-closure.md

 Variables that are accessible during the time the [anonymous function] is created can be captured, as long as they are not shadowed by local variables defined within the function's scope.
-The values captured are the values of those variables at the time of the [anonymous function]'s creation.
+The captured variables are automatically converted into reference-counted shared values.

 New Parameters For Captured Variables